MuirisOG/unpublished/README.md

 In summary, you will create files as follow:

 * /App_Code/CSCode
-Create classes to instantiate your application e.g. <MyApp>Application.cs, <MyApp>ApiController.cs, and <MyApp>.cs
+(Note: we have to specify the CSCode folder because we also use VBCode, which requires an entry in the web.config) Create classes to instantiate your application e.g. <MyApp>Application.cs, <MyApp>ApiController.cs, and <MyApp>.cs